-Universal trusted setup: Recent interactive proof based techniques utilize universal and updatable trusted setups that are based on common - or structured - reference strings.
+Universal trusted setup: Recent interactive proof-based techniques utilize universal and updatable trusted setups that are based on common - or structured - reference strings.
 Their advantage compared to the previous category is that they do not require a trusted pre-processing for each circuit, but only a single setup for all circuits.
 Such constructions include Sonic [35] that composes constant size proofs, as well as PLONK and Marlin [66], [67], which improve upon Sonic by constructing a different polynomial interactive oracle proof (IOP).
-Furthermore, Halo [68] enables recursive proof composition without a trusted setup and uses the discrete logarithm security assumption.
 Although these systems minimize the number of trusted setups to one, the random elements (toxic waste) that are used during this trusted phase may still be used by a malicious prover to forge proofs and break soundness.

 Transparent setup: To address the previous limitations, various constructions emerged that are based on different cryptographic assumptions and do not require a trusted setup phase.
-The works in [43] and [30] are based on the discrete logarithm problem, while other works such as Ligero [27], zk-STARKs [29], Aurora [28], and Vigro [33] leverage the IOP construction, which can offer additional resilience against known attacks from quantum computers.
-Likewise, the work in [69] provides a construction that is secure in the quantum random oracle model.
+Bulletproofs [30] and Halo [68] are based on the discrete logarithm problem, while other works such as Ligero [27], zk-STARKs [29], Aurora [28], and Virgo [33] leverage collision-resistant hashes, which can offer additional resilience against known attacks from quantum computers.
+Likewise, the work in [73] provides a construction that is secure in the quantum random oracle model.
 Other works such as [11] and [32] are based on interactive proofs.
 Finally, SuperSonic [34] proposes a new polynomial IOP that relies on groups of unknown orders and does not require a trusted setup.
 However, a notable limitation of the aforementioned systems is the lack of a practical programming model, which renders the development of ZKPs for arbitrary applications a daunting task.

 Random Access Machines: The authors of [22] introduced a random-access machine targeting SNARKs called TinyRAM, which is based on a Harvard architecture.
 The work in [23] further introduced vnTinyRAM, which is a von Neumann alternative of the original TinyRAM.
-These TinyRAM variants, as well as vRAM [70], required a trusted pre-processing phase to generate parameters for verifying different arguments.
-Conversely, Zilch supports transparent setups where any required randomness is always public, and can verify arbitrary programs for any given bound on the number of execution steps, leveraging the state-of-the-art zk-STARK library in its back-end.
-Notably, our ZMIPS ISA offers direct compatibility with existing MIPS programs, and enables non crypto-savvy programmers to easily develop high-level object-oriented applications for the zMIPS abstract machine using our ZeroJava compiler and API, whereas this cannot be argued for other random access machines that build their own esoteric models.
-Lastly, zMIPS supports special-purpose registers, labels, and user-defined Macros, rendering it a comprehensive

-ISA to ensure computational integrity in general-purpose computation.
+These TinyRAM variants, as well as vRAM [65], required a trusted pre-processing phase to generate parameters for verifying different arguments.
+Conversely, Zilch supports transparent setups where any required randomness is always public and can verify arbitrary programs for any given bound on the number of execution steps, leveraging the state-of-the-art zk-STARK library in its back-end.
+Notably, our zMIPS ISA offers direct compatibility with existing MIPS programs and enables non-crypto-savvy programmers to easily develop high-level object-oriented applications for the zMIPS abstract machine using our ZeroJava compiler and API, whereas this cannot be argued for other random access machines that build their own esoteric models.
+Lastly, zMIPS supports special-purpose registers, labels, and user-defined Macros, rendering it a comprehensive ISA to ensure computational integrity in general-purpose computation.